 However, we cannot use these results to indicate a cause and effect relationship, since the increase in sales of makeup sets per month may also be influenced by other factors such as an increase in ads in print media advertising the makeup sets for example.

-Correlation and the correlation coefficient is often discussed in many financial sectors such as the stock market and investment portfolio analysis, therefore it helps to have an understanding of what is being discussed.
+Correlation and the correlation coefficient are often discussed in many financial sectors such as the stock market and investment portfolio analysis, therefore it helps to have an understanding of what is being discussed.

 Please feel free to comment and tell us your thoughts about correlation.